Alan and JoAnn Adams

 We grow corn, soybeans and alfalfa, raise a 59-head cow herd on the farm's pastures and operate a feedlot that feeds about 1,800 cows each year.
 Our farm is able to use byproducts from ethanol plants, sweet corn plants, and sugar refineries as feed sources for our cows.
 In turn, our cows contribute to sustainability efforts by providing manure that is used as fertilizer on our fields.
 Sustainability is not just a buzzword, if I can minimize someone else's waste by using it as a resource on my farm, then everybody benefits.

 About my familyWe farm with our son Ross near Sandwich, Illinois, about 60 miles southwest of Chicago.
-Ross and his wife, Jessie, have one daughter named Adalynn, who is the seventh generation to live on the farm.
+Ross and his wife, Jessie, have two daughters, who are the seventh generation to live on the farm.

 We also have two other sons: Jeremiah and Matthew.
 Jeremiah is an attorney whose wife, Megan, teaches at a local school.
 They have one son named Graham.
 Matthew is a teacher in Wisconsin and his wife, Wendi, works for the Wisconsin State Crime Lab.They have three boys: Gideon, Cyrus and Asher.